ncclab-sustech/ChineseEEG-2/experiment/README.md

 - **At the end of each experimental session, it is necessary to replenish the saline for the participant's EEG cap and restart the EGI system.**

-- The main process of the experiment includes: preface session (only in the first part) - formal reading - rest (including mandatory rest and participant-initiated rest periods).
+- The main process of the experiment includes: preface session (only in the first part) - formal reading - rest (including mandatory rest and participant-initiated rest periods) - attention check.

   - Preface Reading

   - Formal Reading

   - Rest

+  - Attention check

     **restart the EGI system to ensure it is in a running state before the participant continues the experiment**